 If you are truly prepared to commit to caring for a sloth, the legality of owning a sloth, and finding a reputable resource to get one, will be the final determining factors in the decision to own one.

 Regulations for Exotic Pet Ownership

-- Born Free USA and the Animal Legal and Historical Center through Michigan State University can help you find out if it's legal to own an exotic animal in your state.
+- The Animal Legal and Historical Center through Michigan State University can help you find out if it's legal to own an exotic animal in your state.

 - Call the USDA or call the National Import Export Services (NIES) Call Center at 301-851-3300 to find out if there are additional permits and requirements you need to comply with in order to import your sloth.